oddcommit/gmail-noti/README.md

 ### **Features**

-    ✅ You can receive notifications from multiple platforms in one place.
-    ✅ There is no login required
-    ✅ Supports
-        Gmail
-        Facebook
-        GitHub
+    ✅ You do not need to enter any credentials.
+    ✅ Use of RSS technology minimizes bandwidth consumption.
+    ✅The extension code is publicly accessible on GitHub.

 ### Does Blue Bell store anything of me?
     🔅 Nothing is stored on servers.
     🔅 The only thing being locally stored for caching purposes , are your notifications for a faster loading time.
+    🔅 This extension does not track you or collect any information from you.
+    🔅 Your data is only transferred between your browser and the Google (Gmail) server.
+    🔅 No data is sent to third parties

 ### Related projects

     The project is inspired by the Chrome extension Notyfy.
     The plugin reads my emails without authentication on my browser, so I wondered how it could do that.

+### Privacy
+    Gmail™ is a trademark of Google .
+Blue Bell has no relationship or partnership with Gmail.
+We use Gmail RSS APIs and show notifications.

 ### Built with